Mustafa II: Habsburg wars

 In April 1696 Mustafa II left Edirne for his second military campaign against the Habsburg Empire.
 In August 1696 the Russians besieged Azov for the second time and captured the fortress.
 In August 1696 the Ottoman troops defeated the Habsburg army in the Battle of Ulaş and in the Battle of Cenei.
 After these victories the Ottoman troops captured Timișoara and Koca Cafer Pasha was appointed as the protector of Belgrade.
 Afterwards the army returned to the Ottoman capital.

 In June 1697 Mustafa II left the capital on his third military campaign against the Habsburg Empire.
 However, the Ottoman Army suffered a defeat in the Battle of Zenta and Grand Vizier Elmas Mehmed Pasha died in the battle.
 Afterwards the Ottomans signed a treaty with the Holy League.

 The most traumatic event of his reign was the loss of Hungary by the Treaty of Karlowitz in 1699.

 Yet even if Ottoman power seemed to wane on one side of the empire, this did not mean that Ottoman efforts at expansion ceased.
 In 1700, for example, the Grand Vizier Amcazade Hüseyin boasted to a recalcitrant tribe residing in swamps near Baghdad that they ought to abide by the sultan's rule, since his grasp extended even to their marshy redoubts.
 The Grand Vizier added that, after all, Mustafa II was "the Lord of Water and Mud."

 At the end of his reign, Mustafa II sought to restore power to the Sultanate, which had been an increasingly symbolic position since the middle of the 17th century, when Mehmed IV had signed over his executive powers to the Grand Vizier.
 Mustafa II's strategy was to create an alternative base of power for himself by making the position of timars, the Ottoman cavalrymen, hereditary and thus loyal to him.
 The timars, however, were at this point increasingly an obsolete part of the Ottoman military machine.

 Deposition

-The strategem failed, the disaffected troops bound to a Georgian campaign mutinied in the capital (called the "Edirne event" by historians), and Mustafa was deposed on 22 August 1703.
+The stratagem failed, the disaffected troops bound to a Georgian campaign mutinied in the capital (called the "Edirne event" by historians), and Mustafa was deposed on 22 August 1703.

 Character

-Define as red beard, short neck, medium height and majestic.
+Defined as having a red beard, a short neck, he was of medium height and majestic.
 Mustafa II has a miniature made by Levni.
 After 1699, like his father, he was interested in hunting and entertainment, engaged in literature and wrote poems with the pseudonym.
 A curiosity of this sultan, who had lines in the style of Celi, Nesih and Sulus was archery.
 Silahdar Findiklili Mehmed Agha, who was assigned to write the history of his period.
 He described Mustafa's reign in his book Nusretname.